German submarine U-596: Ninth, tenth and eleventh patrols

 U-596 departed Pola on 30 November but it was not until many days later that she sank the Troop Transport Cap Padaran off Cape Spartivento in Italy on 9 December.
 She returned to Pola on 28 December 1943.

 Another unsuccessful patrol passed between 12 February and 11 March 1944.

 The boat barely left the Adriatic for patrol number eleven.

 Twelfth patrol

 What turned out to be the last complete patrol by a U-boat in the Mediterranean began with U-596's departure from Pola on 29 July 1944.
 Her route was to the Gulf of Sirte on the Libyan coast.
 Her arrival at Salamis in Greece was followed by the USAAF (United States Army Air Forces) bombing the port on 29 September (USAAF records say the 25th).
-The boat was sufficiently damaged that the crew were forced to abandon her and join the general retreat through Athens.
+The boat was sufficiently damaged that the crew was forced to abandon her and join the general retreat through Athens.